Skip to content

 Order Blocks (OB)

-Common usage patterns: - Order blocks are commonly used as potential entry zones - Many traders wait for price to revisit the OB before evaluating - Often combined with Pentarch signals at the OB - Common stop placement: beyond the OB boundary - OBs typically considered invalid after price closes through them
+Common usage patterns: - Order blocks are commonly used as potential setup zones - Wait for price to revisit the OB before evaluating - Often combined with Pentarch signals at the OB - Common stop placement: beyond the OB boundary - OBs typically considered invalid after price closes through them

-Typical bullish OB scenario: - Price retraces to bullish OB zone - IGN signal appears in OB area - Potential long consideration - Common stop: below OB - Common target: Next resistance level
+Typical bullish OB scenario: - Price retraces to bullish OB zone - IGN signal appears in OB area - Potential bullish setup consideration - Common stop: below OB - Common target: Next resistance level

 βœ… Knowledge Check